EmbeddedChiNguyen/FOTASTM32WiFi/README.md

-Update firmware over the air for STM32 using F411 series and NodeMCU
+# **Update firmware over the air for STM32F411 using NodeMCU (WiFi)**
+In this project, I have written a bootloader program that:
+ - Checks the update version of the firmware.
+ - Processes and programs the .hex file into flash memory.
+ - Jumps to the app function.